DataControllerRegistry/Roadmap/Data Controller Registry.md

     + Use of OpenRefine to refine data
     + Clean data and determine formats
 - Possibly build on existing java code? (most likely)
 - New parser in python?
+C#?
 - Will have to change from XML handling to CSV handling

+### Verdict:
+- No need for a new parser

 ## Stats